8hfv9fwc/poker_sim/README.md

 Thanks for offering to review, greatly appreciated as feel particularly stuck.

 I've included 3 files:

-    1. The original, messy code that works
+    1. The original code that works (but is a mess)

     2. A showdown file that is used in the messy code (not particularly concerned about this file - it works OK, just included as used by original code)